SoroushGReza/movies-database/README.md

 ## Project Overview
 This project is a simple movie database web application that is built using Django.
-It allows users to signup and view a list of movies, see detailed information about each movie, and add new movies to the database.
-Users can also rate movies and leave comments.
+It allows users to signup and view a list of movies, see detailed information about each movie, and access to trailers.
+Users can also leave reviews about movies, and also make own movie listes of their favorite movies to share with others on social media or email. <br><br>

 ## Installation
 To install and run this project, follow these steps: